Noetherian approximation of algebraic spaces and stacks

 \begin{proof}[Proof of Theorem~\tref{T:APPROXIMATION}] By Theorem~\pref{T:approximation:app-type} there exists an approximation $X\to X_0\to S$.
-By Propositions~\pref{P:completeness:approx} and~\pref{P:presentation:approx}, we can thus write $X$ as an inverse limit of finitely presented $S$-schemes $X_\lambda$ such that $X\to X_\lambda$ is a closed immersion if $X\to S$ is of finite type.

-If $X\to S$ is integral then, since $S$ is pseudo-noetherian, we can arrange so that $X_\lambda\to S$ is finite by the completeness property~\ref{I:C2} for the category of integral algebras.
+By Propositions~\pref{P:completeness:approx} and~\pref{P:presentation:approx}, we can thus write $X$ as an inverse limit of finitely presented morphisms $X_\lambda\to S$.
+The bonding maps $X_\mu\to X_\lambda$ are affine (resp.\ closed immersions) for general $X\to S$ (resp.\ for $X\to S$ of finite type).
+If $X\to S$ is integral, then, since $S$ is pseudo-noetherian, we can arrange so that $X_\mu\to X_\lambda$ and $X_\lambda\to S$ are finite by the completeness property~\ref{I:C2} for the category of integral algebras.